unsupo/gitlab-cli/README.md

 delete a file or folder i can restore it from gitlab, if i make a change and what to see how it was before i look at gitlab.

+This repo has some dependencies namely the requests library for making the api calls.
+This is what the requirements.txt file is for.

+Simply run the following command

+``bash
+pip install -r requirements.txt
+``

 ```bash
 usage: gitlab-cli [-h] [-u URL] [-t TOKEN] [-v VERSION] [-V] [-m METHOD]
                   [-P PARAMETERS] [-p] [-B BODY] [-H HEADERS]